 With your space built out, you can market to specific types of tenants, and you’ll see your space leased in no time.

 The reception area of your office building is the first area your prospective tenants and their clients will see, so you want to make a good first impression.
 Utilize modern furniture and planters, but avoid making the space too cluttered.
 Lots of lighting and even soft music can provide guests with a positive ambience.

-While bold colors may seem attractive, you’ll want to avoid greens, oranges and yellows, especially when choosing wall paint colors.
-Prospective tenants will prefer natural, cool colors such as blues, grays and whites.
+While bold colors may seem attractive, you’ll want to avoid green, orange and yellow paint colors.
+Natural, cool colors such as blues, grays and whites create a positive work environment that fosters creativity.
 Ensure that the blues and grays are lighter to prevent darkening the suite.

-Prospective tenants won’t end a property tour without checking the bathroom.
-If your bathroom is in very bad shape, the entire office space could be an instant turn off.
-Make sure your bathroom is clean, up to date and user-friendly.
+Prospective tenants won’t end a property tour without checking out the restrooms.
+If your restrooms are in bad shape, they may be turned off from the entire office space.
+Make sure your restrooms are clean, user-friendly and up-to-date.

-If your space is attractive, you’ll have tenants lining up to see it.
-Tenants may still request changes to the space, but by implementing these features, you’ll limit the tenant improvements.
+If your office space is attractive, you’ll have tenants lining up to see it.
+Tenants may still request changes to the space, but by implementing these features, you’ll limit requested tenant improvements.